The Supreme Court will hear a case with a lot of ‘buts’ & ‘ifs’ over the meaning of ‘and’ - The Boston Globe

 Now 61, Pulsifer is not scheduled to be released from prison until 2031, according to federal Bureau of Prison records.

-Appeals courts based in Chicago, Cincinnati and New Orleans also have ruled against defendants.
-Courts in Atlanta, Richmond, Virginia and San Francisco have ruled to broaden eligibility for the safety valve reductions.
+Appeals courts based in Chicago, Cincinnati, and New Orleans also have ruled against defendants.
+Courts in Atlanta, Richmond, Va., and San Francisco have ruled to broaden eligibility for the safety valve reductions.

 Advertisement

-Both Palomares’ and Lopez’s cases could be affected by the Supreme Court’s decision.
+Both Palomares’s and Lopez’s cases could be affected by the Supreme Court’s decision.

 Linguists who specialize in the law submitted a brief in which they wrote that surveys they conducted found people thought the language was either ambiguous or should be read the way Pulsifer's legal team argues.